Sud-ana/opensource_physical_design/README.md

 2. Design Steps
     1. circuit design to implement the function .
     2. layout design from the CDL file to determine a stick diagram using Euler path to hand drawn layout using Magic based on WxH requirements
-3. Output and Characteriztion report:
+3. Output and Characteriztion report step generates .lib files for each of the timing, noise and power characterization steps.
-    1. timing, noise, power libraries generated as  .lib file
+    1. Timing,
+    2. noise,
+    3. power